Here is an easy sauerkraut recipe, that will make you fall in love with lacto-fermentation (vegetable fermentation)!

-Sauerkraut is the classic of the classical fermentation.
-It is also the baptism of the apprentice "Fermenter".
-If the experience seems laborious, repeat the recipe until you master it.
+Sauerkraut is one of the most classic fermentation recipes.
+It is also often the baptism of the apprentice "fermenter".
+If the experience seems laborious, repeat until you master it.
 Most of the other recipes will then be much more accessible.

 - Type of fermentation: lactic